bongiozzo/musica_mustdie/output/band_vitalremains.md

 # Vital Remains

+Satanic Death Black Metal

-Дискография
+## Дискография

-"Let Us Pray" 1992, Death Metal
+### "Let Us Pray" 1992, Death Metal

+1. War In Paradise
+2. Of Pure Unholiness
+3. Ceremony Of The Seventh Circle
+4. Uncultivated Grave
+5. Malevolent Invocation
+6. Isolated Magick
+7. Cult Of The Dead
+8. Frozen Terror
+9. Amulet Of The Conquering

+ Tony Lazaro - Rhythm Guitar
+ Joe Lewis - Bass
+ Jeff Gruslin - Vocals
+ Paul Flynn - Lead Guitar
++ A. Alonzo - Session Drums

+All Songs By VITAL REMAINS.
+Recorded At Fat Studios,December 1991,
+Pawtucket,Rhode Island,USA.
+Engineered & Mixed By Tony Ricci For
+Atonal Productions.
+Produced By Tony Ricci & VITAL REMAINS.
+Mastered By Noel Summerville At Transfer- mation,London.

+(p) 1992 PEACEVILLE
+(c) 1992 VILE MUSIC

-"Into Cold Darkness" 1995, Death Metal
+### "Into Cold Darkness" 1995, Death Metal

+Immortal Crusade
+Under The Moons Fog
+Crown Of The Black Hearts
+Scrolls Of A Millenium Past
+Into Cold Darkness
+Descent Into Hell
+Angels Of Blasphemy
+Dethroned Emperor

-"Forever Underground" 1997, Death Metal
+### "Forever Underground" 1997, Death Metal

+Forever Underground
+Battle Ground
+I Am God
+Farewell To The Messiah
+Eastern Journey
+Divine In Fire

-"Dawn Of The Apocalypse" 1999, Death Metal "Dechristianize" 2003, Death Metal
+### "Dawn Of The Apocalypse" 1999, Death Metal

+Intro
+Black Magick Curse
+Dawn Of The Apocalypse
+Sanctity In Blasphemous Ruin
+Came No Ray Of Light
+Flag Of Victory
+Behold The Throne Of Chaos
+The Night Has A Thousand Eyes
+Societe Des Luciferiens

+### "Dechristianize" 2003, Death Metal

+Let The Killing Begins
+Dechristianize
+Infidel
+Devoured Elysium
+Saviour To None, Failure For All
+Unleash Hell
+Rush Of Deliverance
+At War With God
+Entwined By Vengeance

-"Icons Of Evil" 2007, Death Metal
+### "Icons Of Evil" 2007, Death Metal

+1.Where Is Your God Now
+2.Icons Of Evil
+3.Scorned
+4.Born To Rape The World
+5.Reborn...The Upheaval Of Nihility
+6.Hammer Down The Nails
+7.Shrapnel Embedded Flesh
+8.'Til Death
+9.In Infamy
+10.Disciples Of Hell

-"Evil - Death - Live (DVD)" 2007, Death Metal
+### "Evil - Death - Live (DVD)" 2007, Death Metal

 ## Отношения с другими группами